timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 169-MILITARY CONSTRUCTION AND MILITARY FAMILY HOUSING/SUBCHAPTER III-ADMINISTRATION OF MILITARY CONSTRUCTION AND MILITARY FAMILY HOUSING.md

 * (f) DESCRIPTION OF PROPERTY.—The exact acreage and legal description of real property conveyed under subsection (a) shall be determined by surveys satisfactory to the Secretary concerned.

 * (g) ADDITIONAL TERMS AND CONDITIONS.—The Secretary concerned may require such additional terms and conditions in connection with a conveyance under subsection (a) as the Secretary considers appropriate to protect the interests of the United States.

-### §2870.
-Use of qualified apprentices by military construction contractors
-* (a) CERTIFICATION REQUIRED.—The Secretary of Defense shall require each offeror for a contract for a military construction project to certify to the Secretary that, if awarded such a contract, the offeror will—

-  * (1) establish a goal that not less than 20 percent of the total workforce employed in the performance of such a contract are qualified apprentices; and

-  * (2) make a good faith effort to meet or exceed such goal.

-* (b) INCENTIVES.—The Secretary of Defense shall develop incentives for offerors for a contract for military construction projects to meet or exceed the goal described in subsection (a).

-* (c) CONSIDERATION OF USE OF QUALIFIED APPRENTICES.—The Secretary of Defense shall revise the Department of Defense Supplement to the Federal Acquisition Regulation to require that the system used by the Federal Government to monitor or record contractor past performance includes an analysis of whether the contractor has made a good faith effort to meet or exceed the goal described in subsection (a), including consideration of the actual number of qualified apprentices used by the contractor on the contract, as part of the past performance rating of such contractor.

-* (d) QUALIFIED APPRENTICE DEFINED.—In this section, the term "qualified apprentice" means an employee participating in an apprenticeship program that is—

-  * (1) registered with the Office of Apprenticeship of the Employment Training Administration of the Department of Labor pursuant to the Act of August 16, 1937 (popularly known as the "National Apprenticeship Act"; 29 U.S.C.
-50 et seq.);

-  * (2) registered with a State apprenticeship agency recognized by such Office of Apprenticeship pursuant to such Act; or

-  * (3) determined to be a high-quality apprenticeship program by industry and the Secretary of Labor.